The Spurious Factor Dilemma: Robust Inference in Heavy-Tailed Elliptical Factor Models: Introduction

 Based on these distinct asymptotic behaviors (detailed in Sections \ref{sec_main_realsignals} and \ref{sec_main_fakesignals}), we develop a test statistic that quantifies the fluctuation of each large sample eigenvalue under the magnification algorithm.
 This allows us to formally test for the presence of spurious factors (Section \ref{sec_testing_procedures}).
-As a key application, we integrate this detection mechanism into a two-step procedure for robust estimation of the number of common factors ($m$) in heavy-tailed EFMs.
+As a key application, we integrate this detection mechanism into a two-step procedure to robustly estimate the number of common factors ($m$) in heavy-tailed EFMs.
 The first step uses the magnification algorithm to identify potential spurious signals among the leading eigenvalues.
 The second step employs existing criteria (e.g., from \cite{onatski2010determining}) as a safeguard, primarily to handle cases where the noise might be light-tailed, ensuring consistency across different tail behaviors.

-Our work can be viewed as being generated from the high-dimensional resampling techniques \citep{lopes2019bootstrapping, han2018gaussian, ding2023extreme, ke2023estimation, yao2021rates, yu2024testing} to the challenging setting of elliptical factor models with heavy tails, providing the first procedure, to our knowledge, specifically designed to detect spurious factors in this context.
+Our work can be viewed as being generated from high-dimensional resampling techniques \citep{lopes2019bootstrapping, han2018gaussian, ding2023extreme, ke2023estimation, yao2021rates, yu2024testing} to the challenging setting of elliptical factor models with heavy tails, providing the first procedure, to our knowledge, specifically designed to detect spurious factors in this context.
 Numerical simulations demonstrate the superior performance of our method compared to established techniques, especially in heavy-tailed scenarios.
 Application to real financial data yields results consistent with financial theory and highlights the practical relevance of addressing spurious factors.